kevinpryan/thesis/README.txt

 clipping the read once average quality withing the window falls below a threshold - window size 4 required quality 15.
 MINLEN removes reads that fall below the specified minimum length, in this case 36.
+It also contains a markdown file, which is my submission for assignment 6 of MA5114.